Spatio-Temporal Analysis of Epidemic Phenomena Using the R Package surveillance: Areal time series of counts

 There are several ways to account for the susceptible proportion in our model, among which the simplest is to update the endemic population offset $e_i$ by multiplication with $(1-v_i)$. \citet{herzog.etal2011} found that the susceptible proportion is best added as a covariate in the autoregressive component in the form

 according to the mass action principle \citep{Keeling.Rohani2008}.
 A higher proportion of susceptibles in district $i$ is expected to boost the generation of new infections, i.e., $\beta_s > 0$.
 Alternatively, this effect could be assumed as an offset, i.e., $\beta_s \equiv 1$.
 To choose between endemic and/or autoregressive effects, and multiplicative offset vs.\ covariate modeling, we perform AIC-based model selection.
-First, set up a grid of all combinations of envisaged extensions for the endemic and autoregressive components: \begin{Schunk} \begin{Sinput} R> Soptions <- c("unchanged", "Soffset", "Scovar") R> SmodelGrid <- expand.grid(end = Soptions, ar = Soptions) R> row.names(SmodelGrid) <- do.call("paste", c(SmodelGrid, list(sep = "|"))) \end{Sinput} \end{Schunk} Then update the initial model \code{measlesFit_basic} according to each row of \code{SmodelGrid}: \begin{Schunk} \begin{Sinput} R> measlesFits_vacc <- apply(X = SmodelGrid, MARGIN = 1, FUN = function (options) { + updatecomp <- function (comp, option) + switch(option, "unchanged" = list(), + "Soffset" = list(offset = comp$offset * Sprop), + "Scovar" = list(f = update(comp$f, ~. + log(Sprop)))) + update(measlesFit_basic, + end = updatecomp(measlesFit_basic$control$end, options[1]), + ar = updatecomp(measlesFit_basic$control$ar, options[2]), + data = list(Sprop = Sprop)) + }) \end{Sinput} \end{Schunk} The resulting object \code{measlesFits_vacc} is a list of 9 \class{hhh4} fits, which are named according to the corresponding \code{Soptions} used for the endemic and autoregressive component.
-We construct a call of the function \code{AIC} taking all list elements as arguments: \begin{Schunk} \begin{Sinput} R> AIC.list <- function (object, ..., k = 2) + { + if (is.null(names(object))) stop("the list of models must have names") + eval(as.call(c(lapply(c("AIC", names(object)), as.name), list(k = k))), + envir = object) + } R> aics_vacc <- AIC(measlesFits_vacc) R> aics_vacc[order(aics_vacc[, "AIC"]), ] \end{Sinput} \begin{Soutput} df AIC `Scovar|unchanged` 8 1917 `Scovar|Scovar` 9 1919 `Soffset|unchanged` 7 1922 `Soffset|Scovar` 8 1924 `Scovar|Soffset` 8 1934 `Soffset|Soffset` 7 1937 unchanged|unchanged 7 1957 `unchanged|Scovar` 8 1959 `unchanged|Soffset` 7 1967 \end{Soutput} \end{Schunk}
+First, we set up a grid of all combinations of envisaged extensions for the endemic and autoregressive components: \begin{Schunk} \begin{Sinput} R> Soptions <- c("unchanged", "Soffset", "Scovar") R> SmodelGrid <- expand.grid(end = Soptions, ar = Soptions) R> row.names(SmodelGrid) <- do.call("paste", c(SmodelGrid, list(sep = "|"))) \end{Sinput} \end{Schunk} Then we update the initial model \code{measlesFit_basic} according to each row of \code{SmodelGrid}: \begin{Schunk} \begin{Sinput} R> measlesFits_vacc <- apply(X = SmodelGrid, MARGIN = 1, FUN = function (options) { + updatecomp <- function (comp, option) switch(option, + "unchanged" = list(), + "Soffset" = list(offset = comp$offset * Sprop), + "Scovar" = list(f = update(comp$f, ~. + log(Sprop)))) + update(measlesFit_basic, + end = updatecomp(measlesFit_basic$control$end, options[1]), + ar = updatecomp(measlesFit_basic$control$ar, options[2]), + data = list(Sprop = Sprop)) + }) \end{Sinput} \end{Schunk} The resulting object \code{measlesFits_vacc} is a list of 9 \class{hhh4} fits, which are named according to the corresponding \code{Soptions} used for the endemic and autoregressive component.
+We construct a call of the function \code{AIC} taking all list elements as arguments: \begin{Schunk} \begin{Sinput} R> aics_vacc <- do.call(AIC, lapply(names(measlesFits_vacc), as.name), + envir = as.environment(measlesFits_vacc)) R> aics_vacc[order(aics_vacc[, "AIC"]), ] \end{Sinput} \begin{Soutput} df AIC `Scovar|unchanged` 8 1917 `Scovar|Scovar` 9 1919 `Soffset|unchanged` 7 1922 `Soffset|Scovar` 8 1924 `Scovar|Soffset` 8 1934 `Soffset|Soffset` 7 1937 unchanged|unchanged 7 1957 `unchanged|Scovar` 8 1959 `unchanged|Soffset` 7 1967 \end{Soutput} \end{Schunk}

 Hence, AIC increases if the susceptible proportion is only added to the autoregressive component, but we see a remarkable improvement when adding it to the endemic component.
 The best model is obtained by leaving the autoregressive component unchanged ($\lambda$) and adding the term $\beta_s \log(1-v_i)$ to the endemic predictor in Equation~\ref{eqn:hhh4:basic:end}. \begin{Schunk} \begin{Sinput} R> measlesFit_vacc <- measlesFits_vacc[["Scovar|unchanged"]] R> coef(measlesFit_vacc, se = TRUE)["end.log(Sprop)", ] \end{Sinput} \begin{Soutput} Estimate Std.
 Error 1.718 0.288 \end{Soutput} \end{Schunk} The estimated exponent $\hat{\beta}_s$ is both clearly positive and different from the offset assumption.
 In other words, if a district's fraction of susceptibles is doubled, the endemic measles incidence is estimated to multiply by $2^{\hat{\beta}_s} =$ 3.29 (95\% CI: 2.23--4.86).